sebdah/vim-ide/README.md

   .vimrc.local
   .vimrc.plugins.local

 Keep all your local configuration in `~/.vimrc.local` and plugins in `~/.vimrc.plugins.local`.
-Those files are not touched upon reinstallation of the project.
+Those files are not touched upon re-installation of the project.

 ## Usage